ebygd/dat500-2023/README.md

 - Apache Hadoop
 - Apache Spark

-Tested with Spark version 3.3.2
-Tested with Hadoop version 3.2.1
+Tested with Spark version 3.3.2 and Hadoop version 3.2.1

-This project was run on a cluster of 4 nodes, whereas 3 are datanodes with 8 GB RAM and 4 vCPUs.
-Namenode has 4 GB RAM with 4 vCPUs.
+This project was ran on a cluster consisting of 4 nodes, whereas 3 are datanodes with 8GB RAM and 4 vCPUs.
+Namenode has 4GB RAM with 4 vCPUs.

 ## Installation